jow-/ucode/README.md

 regexp('foo.*bar', 'x');    // throws "Type error: Unrecognized flag character 'x'" regexp('foo.*(');           // throws "Syntax error: Unmatched ( or \("
 ```

+#### 6.59. `wildcard(subject, pattern[, nocase])`

+Match the given subject against the supplied wildcard (file glob) pattern.

+If a truish value is supplied as 3rd argument, case insensitive matching is
+performed.
+If a non-string value is supplied as subject, it is converted into
+a string before being matched.

+Returns `true` when the subject matches the pattern or `false` when not.